 As competition grows tight, online merchants are strategizing the best ways to consistently boost sales — and it’s leading them to offer subscription services.
-In fact, U.S. consumers spend $15 billion each month on retail subscriptions.
+In fact, U.S. consumers spent $15 billion each month in 2021 on retail subscriptions.
 Not only do subscriptions provide a predictable and continuous revenue stream, but they’re also ideal for collecting customer data.

 Subscriptions are set-and-forget purchases, which means your customers will only need to enter their card information once to keep receiving their subscription periodically.
 Meanwhile, you’ll be bringing in regular cash flow through a relatively low-maintenance system.